odomobo/slime-mold-wallpaper/notes.md

 ## Current problems

 Need to fix performance issues; maybe scale back number of ants for now.
+I'm thinking the issues might be that all the textures are floats, so it's inherently slower.

+How to make opacity invariant with number of wisps?
+A. I guess scale inversely proportional to number of wisps.

+How to make rotation invariant with speed?
+A. I don't think I should; their speed should influence their turning radius.

+How to make opacity invariant with speed?
+A. Calculate pixel size, and then calculate average length based on that (adding root2 pixels, to correlate with fudge factor in shader).
+Then scale opacity inversely with average length.

 ## Overall Goal